Rutgers logo

 No. Self-published books and books for which the publisher requires the author to cover the entire cost of publication are not eligible for subvention.

-No, faculty can submit only one application to the Research Council in a given cycle, regardless of that program the application is under.
+No, faculty can serve as a PI or Co-PI on at most one application to the Research Council in a given cycle, regardless of the program the application is under.

 1. What is a manuscript review award?